koddo/coding-interviews-prep-msk/README.md

 ## 2020-01-12

-First meeting in new year, we lazily discussed processes at work.
+First meeting in new year, we lazily discussed broken processes at work.

 ## 2019-12-29